-- Gross Combination Weight Rating (GCWR): The sum of the maximum allowable loaded weight of this motorhome and any towed trailer or towed vehicle. - Gross Axle Weight Rating (GAWR): Loadcarrying capacity specified by manufacturer of a single axle system, as measured at tire ground interfaces. - Occupant and Cargo Carrying Capacity (OCCC):
+- Gross Vehicle Weight Rating (GVWR): Maximum permissible weight of this motorhome.
+GVWR is equal to or greater than the sum of UVW plus OCCC. - Gross Combination Weight Rating (GCWR): The sum of the maximum allowable loaded weight of this motorhome and any towed trailer or towed vehicle. - Gross Axle Weight Rating (GAWR): Loadcarrying capacity specified by manufacturer of a single axle system, as measured at tire ground interfaces. - Occupant and Cargo Carrying Capacity (OCCC):